No.6 Delivers Scotland's National Remote Late Diagnosis Programme

-we work positively alongside people with autism, their families and carers providing specialist services tailored to each individual.
+we work positively alongside autistic people, their families and carers providing specialist services tailored to each individual.

 In a variety of locations throughout the UK and Ireland we offer a wide range of support for autistic people.
 From supported living to schools, from a short break service to one stop shops, from work placements to training, clubs and activities, Autism Initiatives has a wealth of resources and expertise that support autistic people to achieve their personal goals.